leifkarlsson/I3-MEGA/README.md

 Changes:

-* Sends 12V instead of 9V to the part cooling fan and hot end fan.
+* Sends 12V instead of 9V to the part cooling fan and hot end fan
+* Enables thermal protection for bed and hot end

 # I3-MEGA